octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA20Operator/course.md

 }

 type updateOperatorsAddOrRemove =
-// There's an extra `_p` in the constructors below to avoid 'redundant constructor' error
+// There's an extra '_p' in the constructors below to avoid 'redundant constructor' error
 // due to the interop type conversions below
 | Add_operator_p(operatorParameter)
 | Remove_operator_p(operatorParameter)